key625533-a11y/Smart_Bookmark/README.md

 ### 3. Stale Data on Window Focus
 **Problem**: If a user left the app open in a background tab for a long time, the real-time connection could sometimes drop, leading to stale data when they returned to the app.

+**Solution**: Added a `window` focus event listener that triggers a fresh fetch of the bookmarks whenever the user returns to the tab.
+This acts as a "catch-up" mechanism to ensure the UI is always up to date.